adrianvrj/unbound/docs/01-overview.md

 ## What is Unbound?

-Unbound is a **BTC Funding Rate Arbitrage Vault** that generates yield by capturing funding rate payments on perpetual futures exchanges.
+Unbound is a **Delta-Neutral BTC Yield Vault** that generates yield by capturing funding rate payments on perpetual futures exchanges.
 Users deposit wBTC and earn passive income without directional exposure to BTC price.

 ## The Opportunity